pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-service-improvements_02-2020/index.md

 That's why the recent feature I'm personally the most excited about, is the ability for organization administrators to drill into their members and review stack permissions.

-You can see what stacks a member has access to.
+You can see which stacks a member can access.

 ![Stacks an organization member has access to](./list-of-accessible-stacks.png)